The following is a list of rules that differ from VHSL. These rules will be in effect for the games.

 – Clock – 20 min. running clock will be used.
 Clock will stop within last two minutes of first and second half for dead balls, i.e. fouls, out of bounds, timeouts.
 Clock stops for all serious injuries and blood.

-- Fouls – A player receiving their 6th foul will foul out.
+– Fouls – A player receiving their 6th foul must be subbed out but may re-enter at the next stoppage time.

 – Substitutions – Substitutions may be made at half time, during any timeout, during multiple free-throws (if applicable,) dead ball, or injury.
 Any player dismissed for uniform or equipment must be re-checked by the official before re-entering a dead ball.
 Player with an injury requiring coach intervention must leave the court, but may re-enter during the next dead ball.
 Players showing bodily fluids or potentially contagious conditions must leave the game, and may not return.
 Players losing consciousness need a doctor’s note to return to any league function, practice or game.

-- Forfeit, due to lack of players – If a team does not have five players to start the game, they will be allowed to play with four players.
-The opposing team does not have to use four players.
-If a team has less than four players, the game will be a forfeit.
-There will be a five-minute grace period.
+– Forfeit, due to lack of players – If a team does not have five players to start the game, they will be allowed to play with four players.
+The opposing team will also have to use four players.
+If a team has less then four players, the game will be a forfeit.
+There will be a five minute grace period.
 If after that five minutes, there is still not enough participants to field a team then it will be considered a forfeit.
-A team must have 5 players by the end of half time to continue otherwise they will forfeit the game due to lack of players.

 – Maintaining of books and scoreboard – Each game it is up to the coach to find a parent or asst. coach to keep track of the scoreboard and the books.